holaphil/amazing-maple-e08ae/src/pages/blog/function-of-design.md

 1.  <mark>Transcription</mark> – Converting speech to text and matching the text with the corresponding moment within a video.

-2. Video Chaptering – Calling attention to moments within a video and labeling each with a title, comment, and/or keyword.
+2.  <mark>Video Chaptering</mark> – Calling attention to moments within a video and labeling each with a title, comment, and/or keyword.

-3. Image Recognition – Recognizing changes and/or objects within a video.
+3.  <mark>Image Recognition</mark> – Recognizing changes and/or objects within a video.

 Neither solution exists inside a vacuum; Each solution can play a significant role in [the future of video search](https://mashable.com/archive/video-search-future).